 Every Star Is Different has a post with Antarctica Activities for Kids using printables from Antarctica Printable Pack II.

 I haven’t printed out any activities from the Antarctica Printable Pack II yet, either, although I know we’ll love it!
 We had lots of fun with activities from the original Antarctica Printable Pack I last year (see post below.)
-Now that pack has been expanded and added as a bonus to this bundle!
+Now that pack has been expanded!

 You’ll see activities using the original Montessori-inspired Antarctica Printable Pack I in my Montessori Continents and Oceans Printables for Preschool Through Early Elementary Post.